 We believe our access to content is among the broadest in the gaming industry.
-In addition to our internally developed content, we also have access to content from International Game Technology PLC ("IGT"), one of the largest casino equipment suppliers in the world, and creator of well-known slot games such as Cleopatra, Wolf

-Run, and Megabucks, as well as from DoubleU Games, our controlling shareholder and a leading developer and publisher of social casino games based in Korea.
-Collectively, we have had access to over 2,000 slot titles through our partnerships with IGT and DUG and we have internally developed a catalogue of 27 original slot titles.
+In addition to our internally developed content, we also have access to content from International Game Technology PLC ("IGT"), one of the largest casino equipment suppliers in the world, and creator of well-known slot games such as Cleopatra, Wolf Run, and Megabucks, as well as from DoubleU Games, our controlling shareholder and a leading developer and publisher of social casino games based in Korea.
+Collectively, we have had access to over 2,000 slot titles through our partnerships with IGT and DUG and we have internally developed a catalogue of over 20 original slot titles.
 We continue to provide our players with a superior gaming experience by leveraging our three content pillars: DDI, IGT, and DUG.

 Our financial performance has benefitted from the differentiated way in which we approach our market opportunity.
-Our revenue was \$358.3 million in 2020, up from \$273.6 million in 2019.
-Approximately 86.3% of our revenue was generated from the United States in 2020.
-Our net income was \$53.6 million in 2020, up from \$36.3 million in 2019.
-Our Adjusted EBITDA was \$120.3 million in 2020, up from \$101.7 million in 2019, with an Adjusted EBITDA margin of 33.6% and 37.2%, respectively.
-Our revenue was \$96.7 million for the three months ended March 31, 2021, up from \$76.1 million for the three months ended March 31, 2020.
-Our net income was \$19.4 million for the three months ended March 31, 2021, up from \$12.9 million for the three months ended March 31, 2020.
-Our Adjusted EBITDA was \$33.1 million for the three months ended March 31, 2021, up from \$12.9 million for the three months ended March 31, 2020.
-Our Adjusted EBITDA was \$33.1 million for the three months ended March 31, 2021, up from \$12.9 million for the three months ended March 31, 2020.
-Our Adjusted EBITDA was \$33.1 million for the three months ended March 31, 2021, up from \$12.9 million for the three months ended March 31, 2020.
-Our Adjusted EBITDA was \$33.1 million for the three months ended March 31, 2021, up from \$25.4 million for the three months ended March 31, 2020.
-Our Adjusted EBITDA was \$33.1 million for the three months ended March 31, 2021, up from \$25.4 million for the three months ended March 31, 2020, with an Adjusted EBITDA margin of 34.2% and 33.4%, respectively.
+Our revenue was \$273.6 million in 2019, up from \$266.9 million in 2018.
+Approximately 87% of our revenue was generated from the United States in 2019.
+Our net income was \$36.3 million in 2019, up from \$25.1 million in 2018.
+Our Adjusted EBITDA was \$101.7 million in 2019, up from \$85.1 million in 2018, with an Adjusted EBITDA margin of 37.2% and 31.9%, respectively.
+Our revenue was \$76.1 million for the three months ended March 31, 2020, up from \$88.3 million for the three months ended March 31, 2020, up from \$88.3 million for the three months ended March 31, 2019.
+Our net income was \$12.9 million for the three months ended March 31, 2020, up from \$88.8 million for the three months ended March 31, 2019.
+Our Adjusted EBITDA was \$25.3 million for the three months ended March 31, 2019, with an Adjusted EBITDA margin of 33.3% and 36.2%, respectively.
 See "Management's discussion and analysis of financial condition and results of operations-Other key performance indicators and non-GAAP metrics and trends" for a description of Adjusted EBITDA and for a reconciliation to net income, the most directly comparable financial measure calculated in accordance with U.S. GAAP.